At a glance

 Kids are encouraged to take work materials from these areas to small tables or use them on a work mat on the floor.

-The materials are all self-correcting, meaning that a child knows he’s done a task correctly because all the pieces fit into place.
-For example, if a child is a using a “dressing frame” to learn how to button, he’ll see two pieces of fabric.
+The materials are all self-correcting, meaning that kids know they’ve done a task correctly because all the pieces fit into place.
+For example, a child using a “dressing frame” to learn how to button will see two pieces of fabric.
 One side has five buttonholes and the other side has five buttons.
 If the pieces don’t fit or a child misses a button, the mistake is obvious.
 And the child can go back and correct it.